maxm33/pokedle/README.md

 - `possibly-sensible data` has been moved to the hosting site using environment variables and secret files;<br>

-- changed the EJS views, CSS and client's code to adapt to server-side changes.
+- changed the CSS, EJS views and client's code to adapt to server-side changes.

 <br>

 ## V1.5.6

-Several minor updates implemented:<br>
+Several minor updates have been implemented:<br>

-- added `2th, 3rd, 4th and 5th generations of Pokémons`;<br>
+- added `2nd, 3rd, 4th and 5th generation of pokémons`;<br>

 - implemented the server-side verification of `Firebase ID Tokens` (based on JWT) for sensible requests, enhancing the security;<br>